 Estonia Cryptocurrency Regulation – How Does It Work?

-- Providing Exchange of Virtual Currencies to Fiat
+- Legally Provide the Exchange of Virtual Currencies to Fiat and Vice Versa

 Businesses whose focus remain in the crypto currency space are often restricted from major distribution and publicity channels, examples being Google, Apple Store, and Facebook.
 Due to higher standards set by these providers in relation to marketing, a cryptocurrency license is often a pre-requisite to conducting business with these mediums.